-Roses, an iconic symbol of Valentine’s Day.
-You can hardly go anywhere this time of year without running into a stand that is selling bouquets of roses ready-made to brighten someone’s day!
-Roses are also a classic staple in landscaping and in the flower garden.
-Today, I’m going to tell you how to grow them in Texas and share some of my favorite varieties with you as well.
+Roses are an iconic symbol of Valentine’s Day.
+You can hardly go anywhere this time of year without running into a stand that is selling bouquets of roses, ready-made to brighten someone’s day!
+Roses are also a classic staple in landscaping, and in the flower garden.
+Here are some tips on how to grow them in Texas, as well as some of my favorite varieties.

 Grown in landscapes since the beginning of recorded history, roses come in all shapes, sizes, and flower colors.
 There are hundreds of categories and varieties of roses including shrub types, climbers, ground covers, and flowers that range from very large to very small; there are even roses with green flowers!
 It is believed that the Spanish missionaries originally brought roses to the new world, first to Mexico and then spread them north into the United States.

-Roses sometimes get a bad rap for being finicky and picky plants, and some of them can be for sure!
+Roses sometimes get a bad reputation for being finicky and picky plants, and some of them can be!
 Hybrid Tea roses and other modern hybrids probably don’t belong in a Texas garden.
 However, not all roses are created equal.
-There are several old roses, as well as a few modern introductions, that are some of the best and hardiest perennials that we can grow in the Lone Star State.
+There are several old roses, as well as a few modern introductions, that are some of the best and hardiest perennials that can grow easily in the Lone Star State.

 Ideal roses for growing in Texas